AndreaPontrandolfo/sheriff/README.md

   ];
   ```

-  This is just the standard behaviour of the new configuration system of Eslint, that i'm illustrating here for your convenience. `sheriff` doesn't alter this in any way.<br>
+  This is just the standard behavior of the new configuration system of Eslint, which I'm illustrating here for your convenience. `sheriff` doesn't alter this in any way.<br>
-  For more in-depth informations, refer to the [official docs](https://eslint.org/docs/latest/user-guide/configuring/configuration-files-new).
+  For more in-depth information, refer to the [official docs](https://eslint.org/docs/latest/user-guide/configuring/configuration-files-new).

 ## <a name="prettier-support"></a>💅 Prettier support

 `sheriff` tries to incorporate [prettier](https://prettier.io/) out-of-the-box.<br>
-The `create-sheriff-config` command will spin-up for you a default `.prettierrc.json` configuration.
-You _can_ modify it if you need, but [it is discouraged](https://prettier.io/docs/en/option-philosophy.html).
+The `create-sheriff-config` command will spin up for you a default `.prettierrc.json` configuration.
+You _can_ modify it if you need to, but [it is discouraged](https://prettier.io/docs/en/option-philosophy.html).
 Act with caution.<br>
 If you don't use the `create-sheriff-config` command, you will have to provide a prettier config yourself.
 Also don't forget the [.prettierignore file](https://prettier.io/docs/en/ignore.html).<br>
 If you already have a prettier config in your project, the `create-sheriff-config` command won't create a new prettier config, nor will attempt to modify the existing one.<br>
 `sheriff` comes with the rules of [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) out-of-the-box.<br>
 By design, `sheriff` **doesn't** incorporate [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier).
-It's use is discouraged by the prettier team itself, [as it just slows down your editor](https://prettier.io/docs/en/integrating-with-linters.html#notes).<br>
+Its use is discouraged by the prettier team itself, [as it just slows down your editor](https://prettier.io/docs/en/integrating-with-linters.html#notes).<br>
 Instead, for your local editing experience, it's recommended to install a [editor extension](https://prettier.io/docs/en/editors.html).<br>
 If you want to enforce Prettier at pre-commit stage, see the [official docs](https://prettier.io/docs/en/option-philosophy.html).<br>
 To enforce Prettier in CI, see the [CLI docs](https://prettier.io/docs/en/cli.html).